 Information Systems for Springfield, Illinois' Marine Bank,

-and occasionally finds time to keep this web page updated!!
+has a long "honey-do" list and occasionally finds time to keep this web page updated!!